aidnem/collver/README.md

 Collver is a compiled language, and it is stack-based.

-In theory, a hello world program in collver looks something like this:
+A hello world program in collver looks like this:
 ```c
 include "std.collver" // Include the standard library, which defines the `puts` procedure